dgilleland/I-Teach/docs/CourseMappingContext.md

 Sometimes, the edits to a course under revision become significant, so much so that it merits a new course name and course number.
 In those cases, the revision is redesignated as a new course proposal, with the possibility of replacing some existing course(s) or simply becoming an addition to the course mapping.
 In those cases, the regular proposal process takes over.

 All new proposals and revisions go through similar steps in order to be approved or discarded.
 Changes are entered to the details of the course; the new course is examined in how it will affect the mapping of current courses; and the new course is either approved or discarded after being given due consideration.
+Certain business rules can dictate restrictions on aspects of the course design (such as the number of hours allowable for a particular course credit weight, or the number of outcomes to qualify for a particular course credit weight); violations of these rules would show up as warnings - issues that need to be resolved in the course design before the course can be approved.
 In this process, Instructors and APCs can offer their feedback and comments on the new course.

 Ultimatly, only APCs are allowed to approve or discard a course.
 Changes in pre- and co-requisites for proposed/revised courses can set up dependency conflicts that must be resolved before a course can be approved.
 When a course is approved, it's commencement date for the first offering is set.
 If the course is discarded, a comment is required to provide information on the reason for discarding the course.

 Existing courses can also be "sunsetted".
 A sunsetted course is simply removed from the course map, with its details being archived.
 A course can be flagged for being sunsetted by entering a date for its planned obsolecense.